go-live-web-design/kmartizkp12/README.md

 **Hi there, I'm Carmen! located in Denver CO**

-I'm Karen.
 I'm a WordPress, WooCommerce, Shopify UI/UX Expert and Web Designer and located in Denver CO.
 I have experience planning and delivering world-class website projects and support to companies of all sizes, including custom HTML, PHP, WordPress, WooCommerce and Shopify development and optimization.
 I'm a full-time freelancer!
 I'm always working on a new project to help the community.
 •	I've helped deliver more than 200 custom websites and web-based applications!
 •	My core strengths are Shopify and WordPress (custom plugin and theme development)!